-The AWS Storage Gateway is a service connecting an on-premises software appliance with cloud-based storage to provide seamless and secure integration between an organization’s on-premises IT environment and AWS’s storage infrastructure.
-The software application is a VM and host local, can use Storage Gateway and DOES compress data at rest and in flight and supports bandwidth throttling.
-The service actives on port 80, uses port 3260 for iSCSI and needs port 53 and port 443 as well.
-AWS Storage Gateway can be deployed to an EC2 instance.
-One gateway per site… because it is an local appliance sort of thing which runes on VMware ESXi or Hyper-V
+The AWS Storage Gateway is a service connecting an on-premises software appliance with cloud-based storage to provide seamless and secure integration between on-premises IT environment and AWS.
+The software application is a VM and DOES compress data at-rest and in-flight and supports bandwidth throttling.
+The service uses port 80, uses port 3260 for iSCSI and needs port 53 and port 443 as well.
+AWS Storage Gateway is deployed as some sort of VM or as a hardware appliance (which works as a File/Volume/Tape Gateway).

-Cached (Gateway-cached) - Basically a SAN with primary data written to S3; cached local for low latency; 32 volumes of 32TB each = 1 PM total storage; can snapshot to create a point in time version
+Cached - Basically a SAN with primary data written to S3; cached local for low latency; can snapshot to create a point in time version

-Stored (Gateway-stored) - store it local then async backed; 32 volumes of 16TB each = 512 TB; stores backups as EBS snapshots
+Stored - store it local then async backed; 32 volumes of 16TB each = 512 TB; scheduled backups stores backups as EBS snapshots

-Tape gateway - (Gateway -Virtual Tape Library or Shelf) - Each Gateway-VTL presents a backup application with an industry-standard iSCSI-based Virtual Tape Library (VTL) consisting of a virtual media changer and tape drives that can hold up to 1PB.
+Tape Gateway - Each Gateway-VTL presents a backup application with an industry-standard iSCSI-VTL (Virtual Tape Library) consisting of a virtual media changer and tape drives that can hold up to 1PB.
 Individual files are not accessible via S3 - you have to download the entire tape.

 Virtual tape libraries - S3 backed; 1500 tapes; instantaneous retrieval; 1 PB

 Virtual tape shelf - Glacier backed; unlimited tapes; 24 hour retrieval

 - on-prem access to data in S3?
 S3 File Gateway